Skip to content

 space_complexity.rb

 Logarithmic order is common in divide-and-conquer algorithms.
-For example, in merge sort, an array of length \(n\) is recursively divided in half each round, forming a recursion tree of height \(\log n\), using \(O(\log n)\) stack frame space.
+For example, merge sort: given an input array of length \(n\), each recursion divides the array in half from the midpoint, forming a recursion tree of height \(\log n\), using \(O(\log n)\) stack frame space.

-Lowering time complexity usually comes at the cost of increased space complexity, and vice versa.
-The approach of sacrificing memory space to improve algorithm speed is known as "space-time tradeoff"; the reverse is known as "time-space tradeoff".
+Reducing time complexity usually comes at the cost of increasing space complexity, and vice versa.
+The approach of sacrificing memory space to improve algorithm execution speed is called "trading space for time"; conversely, it is called "trading time for space".

-The choice depends on which aspect we value more.
-In most cases, time is more precious than space, so "space-time tradeoff" is often the more common strategy.
-Of course, controlling space complexity is also very important when dealing with large volumes of data.
+The choice of which approach depends on which aspect we value more.
+In most cases, time is more precious than space, so "trading space for time" is usually the more common strategy.
+Of course, when the data volume is very large, controlling space complexity is also very important.

 Feel free to drop your insights, questions or suggestions